SyndemicsLab/styleguide/cppguide.md

 ### Function Overloading and Default Arguments

 Overloading functions should be done only if a reader can understand what is going on without needing to know which overload is being used.
-Default arguments serve a similar purpose to function overloading, thus they should only be used when they provide an increase in readability over function overloading.
-When in doublt, use function overloading.
+Default arguments serve a similar purpose to function overloading; thus, they should only be used when they provide an increase in readability over function overloading.
+When in doubt, use function overloading.

 ## C++ Features